-Advanced Taxation (3-0) Prerequisites/Leveling: ACCT 2310 and 3303 and 3311 and 3312 and 4390 and admission to the Master of Accountancy program.
+Advanced Taxation (3-0)

+Prerequisites: ACCT 3370 or equivalent and admission to the Master of Accountancy program.
 Advanced phases of taxation to include fiduciary, partnership and corporate problems.
 Also covers estate and gift taxation.
 This is the first course in the Tax track.
 (Spring)